cdwfs/advent2020/README.md

 ## TIL

+A list of the puzzles, and what new language/tool features I learned each day:

 ### [Day 1: Report Repair](https://adventofcode.com/2020/day/1)
 - Basic Rust + VSCode integration
 - Basic Rust Git configuration (`.gitignore`, `.gitattributes`)